Fraxinetum: Foundation and expansion

 The Muslim occupation of Fraxinetum began around 887, according to Liudprand, when a small ship carrying about twenty Andalusī sailors landed near Saint-Tropez.
 The Andalusīs seized the settlement that had grown up at the foot of the hill and then took control of the fort itself.
 This was accessible only by a narrow path through the forest, according to both Liudprand and Ibn Ḥawqal.

 According to Liudprand, the settlers sent messages back to Spain and the Balearics inviting reinforcements.
 About 100 warriors answered the call, motivated both by religious zeal and a desire for plunder.
-In the first two decades of their rule, the Muslims of Fraxinetum subdued all of Provence and began raiding across the Alps in Italy.
+In the first two decades of their rule, the Muslims of Fraxinetum subdued Provence and began raiding across the Alps into Italy.
 Liudprand blamed their quick success on the divisions and squabbles of the Provençals following the collapses of Carolingian authority.
 By 906, they controlled the pass of Mont Cenis between Provence and Italy.
 In that year, they attacked or occupied Acqui, Oulx and Susa in Italy.
 According to the 11th-century Chronicon Novalicense, they threatened the Abbey of Novalesa on this occasion.
 By 911, they were in control of all the western Alpine passes, from which they could collect tolls on traders and pilgrims.
 Between 915 and 918, they raided Embrun, Maurienne and Vienne.
 In 920, there were more attacks in Italy and on Marseille and Aix-en-Provence in western Provence.

 Between 929 and 933, the Muslims of Fraxinetum extended their control to the more easterly Alpine passes and raided the Upper Rhône Valley.
 In 939, crossing the Alps again, they attacked the Abbey of Saint Gall and razed the Abbey of Saint-Maurice d'Agaune.
-Like the contemporary Vikings, the Muslim raiders target monasteries because of their wealth and lack of defences.
+Like the contemporary Vikings, the Muslim raiders targeted monasteries because of their wealth and lack of defences.

+Slave trade

+Fraxinetum became a part of the al-Andalus slave trade.
+The population fled in fear of the slave raids, which made it difficult for the Frankish to secure their Southern coast, and the Saracens of Fraxinetum exported the Frankish prisoners they captured as slaves to the slave market of the Muslim Middle East.